klaytn/klaytn-docs/docs/node/service-chain/single-node-service-chain/installation-guide/connect-to-main-chain.md

 #### Open EN Console

 There are different way to connect the EN process.
-You can check the usable commands on [API Document](https://docs.klaytn.com/api) This page explains the way to connect the process via IPC \(inter-process communication\).
+You can check the usable commands on [ken CLI commands](../../../endpoint-node/ken-cli-commands.md).
+This page explains the way to connect the process via IPC \(inter-process communication\).
 The IPC file `klay.ipc` is located in the data directory on an EN/SCN.

 Please execute the following command and check out the result. \(If you added `mainbridge` API for RPC, you can check the bridge API like below.
-If there is no `mainbridge` API, you should check [Operate EN as Main-bridge](https://docs.klaytn.com/node/sc/setup_main-bridge#configuration-of-the-initial-file) again. \)
+If there is no `mainbridge` API, you should check [EN Configuration - Enable Main-bridge](#en-configuration-enable-main-bridge) again. \)

 ```bash
 $ ken attach ~/kend_home/klay.ipc